 The CIF Inorganic Laboratory is located in room 105 of the Science and Engineering Facility (Bldg. #16).
-The instruments in this laboratory are used to analyze, identify, and describe a wide variety of solids and solutions.
+The instruments in this laboratory are used to prepare, analyze, identify, and describe a wide variety of solids and solutions.
+The Inorganic Laboratory analyzes samples ranging from rock, cotton and environmental samples to laboratory created nanoparticles.
 CIF personnel are available to train students in the safe preparation of samples and operation of the instruments.
-The Inorganic Laboratory analyzes a wide variety of samples including environmentally related samples and recycled catalysts.
-Samples are not limited to rocks, soil, and inorganic chemicals; organic materials such as tree cores, polymers, and fish tissue can be analyzed for many of the heavy metals.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com